 After I cut three out, I sanded all of them with 120 grit sandpaper and my orbital sander.

 Dust off the sawdust and stain your wood.
-I like the combination of dark walnut and weathered gray like I used on my DIY farmhouse table (read all about my build here!)
+I like the combination of dark walnut and weathered gray as I used on my DIY farmhouse table.

 Done with the wood prep, now on to cutting the stencil!
 I ended up using contact paper for this one since it wasn’t a very intricate design and my wood was super smooth.

 Space the words out a little bit on the Prepare Screen in Cricut Design Space before you cut them so there’s some room around them since you’ll be using it as a stencil.
 Cut on Vinyl- (if using contact paper) setting and weed out the cut.

 Now you will have the sticky side showing.
 Flip it back over and lay it down on the wood.
 The tape should hold it in place.
 Scrape it down with a credit card or scraper.